bradb/quoridor-clj/README.md

 ## Todo

-* Prevent pawns jumping over walls
+* Prevent pawns moving over walls, when jumping over the opponent's pawn
 * Prevent wall moves that box opponent in